first-try-software/first-try-software.github.io/_posts/2019-08-30-hexagonal-rails.md

 subtitle: Architecturally sound.
 Rapid application development.
 slug: hexagonal-rails
 date: 2019-08-30 16:11:00
-tags: [oop, architecture, design, patterns]
+topics: [oop, architecture, design, patterns]
 ---
 Ruby on Rails is famous for rapid application development.
 It is super quick and easy to setup a Rails application with some basic functionality.
 So much so, that Rails was the darling of startups for years.